 OraMTS acts as a proxy for the Oracle database to the Microsoft Distributed Transaction Coordinator (MSDTC).
-As a result, OraMTS provides client-side connection pooling and allows client components that leverage Oracle to participate in promotable and distributed transactions.
-In addition, OraMTS can operate with Oracle databases running on any operating system, given that the services themselves are run on Windows.
+As a result, OraMTS provides client-side

 On releases earlier than Oracle Database 12c, the OraMTS service was created as part of a software-only installation.
 Starting with Oracle Database 12c, you must use a configuration tool to create this service.